playfulprogramming/playfulprogramming/CONTRIBUTING.md

     "github": "unicorn-utterances",
     "website": "https://unicorn-utterances.com/"
   },

   // "pronouns" are optional, but encouraged to include on your profile "pronouns": "they/them",

-  // "profileImg" should reference an image adjacent to this file "profileImg": "./profile.png",
+  // "profileImg" should reference an image adjacent to this file
+  // - ideally a PNG/JPEG of at least 512px resolution
+  "profileImg": "./profile.png",

   // "color" can be any hex code to customize your profile "color": "#2464B6",

   // "roles" should reflect how you contribute to the site - if you're
   // creating a post, this will just be "author", but there are more
   // roles for developers and translators as well!